kubernetes/dashboard/docs/developer/getting-started.md

 1. Copy kubeconfig from your cluster, and confirm the URL for API server in it, and modify it if necessary.
 2. Set filepath for kubeconfig into `K8S_DASHBOARD_KUBECONFIG` environment variable.
+3. If you deployed `dashboard-metrics-scraper` in your cluster, set its endpoint to `K8S_DASHBOARD_SIDECAR_HOST` environment variable.
-3. Change directory into your dashboard source directory.
+4. Change directory into your dashboard source directory.
-4. Run `aio/develop/run-npm-on-container.sh`.
+5. Run `aio/develop/run-npm-on-container.sh`.

 These manipulations will build container, and run dashboard as default.